israelias/synonym-search/README.md

 [Back to top](#table-of-contents)

-___
-___
 ## Deployment

-- The project is developed with [React](https://reactjs.org/) via [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and deployed with [Vercel](https://nextjs.org/docs/deployment).
-This is achieved via the following steps.
+- The project is developed with [React](https://reactjs.org/) via [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and deployed with [Vercel](https://nextjs.org/docs/deployment), which I achieved with the following steps:

-1. Committing and pushing the code from my local IDE to Github via Git and my MacBook's iTerm terminal.
+- `commit` and `push` the code from my local IDE to Github via Git and my MacBook Pro's iTerm terminal.
-1. Logging in to Vercel and clicking the [New Project](https://vercel.com/new) CTA.
+- Log in to Vercel and click the [New Project](https://vercel.com/new) CTA.
-2. Accessing "Import Git Repository" via the select input, located at the top-left of the immediate prompt.
+- Access "Import Git Repository" via the `select` input, located at the top-left of the immediate prompt.
-3. Clicking "Import" on the repository named "synonym-chaser"
+- Click "Import" on the repository named "synonym-chaser"
-4. Selecting the default "Personal Account" along with the default "master" root directory.
+- Select the default "Personal Account" along with the default "master" root directory.
-5. Clicking "Deploy"
+- Click "Deploy"
-6. Barring errors, await the prompt for:
+- Barring errors, await the prompt for:
-> "Congratulation!
-Your project has been successfully deployed."
+> ##### "Your project has been successfully deployed."

 [Back to top](#table-of-contents)

-___
-___
 ## Cloning This Repository

-- Clone this repo by running: `git clone https://github.com/israelias/synonym-chaser`
+- Clone this repo by running:
-- `cd synonym-chaser`
- `npm install`
 ```bash
 git clone https://github.com/israelias/synonym-chaser
 ```

-at the jump, cd to the name of this repo:
+- at the jump, `cd` to the name of this repo:

 ```bash
 cd synonym-chaser
 ```

-install the package:
+- install the package and deps:

 ```bash
 npm install
 ```
-and run the development server:
+- and run the development server:

 ```bash
 npm run dev